THE COMMISSION DES NORMES, DE L’ÉQUITÉ, DE LA SANTÉ ET DE LA SÉCURITÉ DU TRAVAIL

-If the Office fails to respect any of the obligations provided for in the Agreement, the Commission may ask the Office to rectify the default within the time set by the Commission.
+If the agency fails to respect any of the obligations provided for in the Agreement, the Commission may ask the agency to rectify the default within the time set by the Commission.
 If the situation is not rectified within the prescribed time, the Commission may cancel the Agreement unilaterally, upon written notice.

 The Agreement is then cancelled on the date of the notice.

 The parties may, by mutual agreement, cancel the Agreement at any time.

 In the event of cancellation, the Commission makes financial adjustments taking into account the amounts payable under the Agreement.

 Any amount due after such financial adjustments have been made is payable on the due date appearing on the notice of assessment.

 In the event of cancellation, neither party may be required to pay damages, interest or any other form of indemnity or charges to the other party.